Cupidazul/ultide/readme.md

 @Cupidazul:

-UltIDE v2.0 is a fork of the great/awesome Sébastien Drouyer work [Ultide](https://github.com/ultide/ultide/), putting this work to use here in a v2.0, the attempt is to create a low-code / no-code that might help others with less programattic skills, we will try to include most used programming languages.
+UltIDE v2.0 is a fork of the great/awesome Sébastien Drouyer work [Ultide](https://github.com/ultide/ultide/).
+Putting this work to use here in a v2.0, the attempt is to create a low-code / no-code that might help others with less programattic skills, we will try to include most used programming languages...

 For now we are focusing on: